p0dyakov/flutter_interview/README_EN.md

 <!-- TOC --><a name="stateless-and-stateful-widgets"></a>
 ### Stateless and Stateful widgets
 - `StatelessWidget` is a widget that has no state and does not change its properties during the operation of the application.
 They can only be changed through external events that occur in the parent widgets.
-- `StatefulWidget` is a widget that stores the state, during the operation of the application it can change it dynamically using `setState()'.
+- `StatefulWidget` is a widget that stores the state, during the operation of the application it can change it dynamically using `setState()`.

 ---
 <!-- TOC --><a name="stateful-widget-lifecycle"></a>